A characterisation of linear repetitivity for cut and project sets with general polytopal windows: Introduction

+The value of \(N \in \N\) in the above may be determined from the data of \(\Gamma_<\) (the projection of the lattice to the internal space) and the set \(\sH_0\) of subspaces parallel to the support hyperplanes (that is, it does not depend on which translations are used to cover the windows boundary).
+One would expect the condition {\DF} to be typically quite difficult to verify or preclude but, in any case, this comes down to a question within Diophantine Approximation.

 In fact, we are able to derive a single necessary and sufficient condition for {\LR}, in Theorem \ref{thm: iff for LR}.
-It is similar to the above, in that it requires {\Cpx} (which may be checked algebraically using Theorem \ref{thm: generalised complexity}) and a Diophantine condition.
-However, the latter is more complicated: it is the requirement that each finite-index super-group \(\Gamma[f,f']_<\) of \(\Gamma_<\), derived from vertex intersections of flags (Definition \ref{def: flags}) \(f\) and \(f'\), stay relatively distant from the displacement \(v(f')-v(f)\) between the flag's centres.
-Theorem \ref{thm: iff for LR} also establishes that {\LR} is equivalent (not just sufficient) for validity of a subadditive ergodic theorem \cite{BBL}.
+It is similar to the above, in that it requires {\Cpx} (which may be checked directly from the data of the cut and project scheme using Theorem \ref{thm: generalised complexity}) and a Diophantine condition, and it still only depends on \(\Gamma_<\) and the set \(\sH\) of supporting hyperplanes of the window.
+However, the Diophantine condition is now more complicated.
+Given {\Cpx} we may define certain groups \(\Gamma[f,f']\) (see Notation \ref{not: double flag groups} and Definition \ref{def: lifted vertex groups}) of the total space, given in terms of \(\Gamma_<\) and any pair of flags (Definition \ref{def: flags}) \(f\) and \(f'\), where \(\Gamma\) is finite index in each \(\Gamma[f,f']\).
+Then our characterisation of {\bf LR} is that {\bf C} holds and that each projection \(\Gamma[f,f']_<\) of \(\Gamma[f,f']\) to the internal space satisfies a certain inhomogeneous Diophantine condition of avoiding the relative displacement \(v(f')-v(f)\) between the flags' centres.
+Theorem \ref{thm: iff for LR} also establishes that {\LR} is equivalent (not just sufficient) to validity of a subadditive ergodic theorem \cite{BBL}.
+It is, in part, the introduction of the groups \(\Gamma[f,f']_<\) (which may be defined in terms of \(\Gamma_<\) and \(\sH_0\)) which allows us to extend the main result of \cite{KoiWalII} characterising {\LR}.
+Theorems \ref{thm: main1} and \ref{thm: main2} then quickly follow from the fully general Theorem \ref{thm: iff for LR}.